canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 First, get familiar with the tooling by referring to the guide on `building Ubuntu Core images`_.

-We use ``ubuntu-image`` which needs the following:
+We use ``ubuntu-image`` and need to set the paths to the following as input:

 - Exported store credentials
 - Signed model assertion YAML file
-- The locally built gadget snap
+- Locally built gadget snap

 Export the store credentials to a file: